Noxious weed: Australia

 Some noxious weeds in Australia are alligator weeds, horsetails, and branched broomrape.
 The government of Victoria will get rid of all these plants for free.
 Alligator weeds are banned in all the states and territories of Australia.
 They can create large mats that can cause considerable blockages of waterways.
 Horsetails are poisonous to livestock.
-They are also extremely challenging to eradicate, as they can fragment off and the fragmented pieces can grow new plants, much like succulents.
+They are also extremely challenging to eradicate, as they can fragment and the fragments can grow new plants, much like succulents.
 Branched broomrapes are parasitic noxious weeds.
-They attract themselves to the roots of other plants and extract water and nutrients.
+They attach themselves to the roots of other plants and extract water and nutrients.

 Canada

 In Canada, constitutional responsibility for the regulation of agriculture and the environment is shared between the federal and provincial governments.
 The federal government through the Canadian Food Inspection Agency (CFIA) regulates invasive plants under the authority of the Plant Protection Act, the Seeds Act and statutory regulations.
-Certain plant species have been designated by the CFIA as noxious weeds in the Weed Seeds Order.
+The CFIA has designated certain plant species as noxious weeds in the Weed Seeds Order.

 Each province also produces its own list of prohibited weeds.
 In Alberta, for example, a new Weed Control Act was proclaimed in 2010 with two weed designations: "prohibited noxious" (46 species) which are banned across Alberta, and "noxious" (29 species) which can be restricted at the discretion of local authorities.

 European Union

 Since 2016, following the EU Regulation 1143/2014 on Invasive Alien Species (IAS), the European Commission publishes updated lists of IAS of Union concern.
-Since 2022 August 02 there are 41 plant species of Union concern.
+Since 2022 August 2 there are 41 plant species of Union concern.